What is the minimum and maximum group size on the trek?

-What do we expect accommodation on trek?
+What do we expect from accommodation on trek?

 - On teahouse trek, it is always twin shared room throughout the trek.
-You must have to prepare your personal sleeping bag with liner and inflatable mattress.
+You must have to prepare your personal sleeping bag with liner and inflatable mattresses.
 The beds in the lodges are wooden with few inches of form mattress and clean Blankets.
-But if you are going on a trek where lodges are just trying to develop itself, then often there will be lower quality of accommodations and in some places, tent with your personal sleeping bag and mat might require.
+But if you are going on a trek where lodges are just trying to develop itself, then often there will be a lower quality of accommodations and in some places, tent with your personal sleeping bag and mat might require.

 (We are very careful about using the lodges throughout the trek; therefore we have very selected lodges, where we can get nicer and better accommodation)

 - On Camping Trek, We normally use Ozark tent and provide either single or twin shared tents with form mattress to each client.